ObamaPhony/docs/analysis-creation-idea.md

 {
     "data": [
         {
-            "sentence": "Thank you, thank you, we all hate the republicans."
+            "sentence": "Thank you, thank you, we all hate the republicans.", "summary": "republicans",
-            "summary": "republicans",
             "prev_summary": "thank you",
+            OR
+            "summary": [ "hate", "republicans" ]
+            "prev_summary": [ "thank you", "thank you" ]
-            "position": 0.7,
+            "position": 0.7
         },
         {
             ...